alper/alpernl/content/posts/this-happened-utrecht-6-soundbytes/index.md

 > First we do an experiment and then that evolves into a show.

 > My dynamic is to make it easy to grasp for everybody.

+[^1]: My note taking of the first session was thwarted by OS X's evil semi-modal WiFi dialog.
+Apologies for that.